retargetly/mockingbird/README.md

 Detect ad blockers and take actions with a simple standalone script.
 ----------------------
-This is an on-line fiddle where you can play with the code: http://jsfiddle.net/retargetly/9vsha32h/5/ And this is the on-line web example preview: http://dmp.retargetly.com/mockingbird
+This is an on-line fiddle where you can play with the code: http://jsfiddle.net/retargetly/9vsha32h/5/

+And this is the on-line web example preview: http://dmp.retargetly.com/mockingbird

-Also check the example folder, with a really simple code snippet.
+Also check the example folder, you can download it and test it on your local machine.

 Works on the following browsers
 ----------------------